AbubakrChan/CA-LAB-2020-CE-19/readme.md

 1. Basic types: R, I, B, S, LOADS, J, and U.
 2. CSR instructions for control and status registers.

-Additionally, the processor is equipped to manage data hazards through mechanisms like forwarding and stalling.
+The processor is equipped to manage data hazards through mechanisms like forwarding and stalling.
 It also supports instruction flushing.

 For comprehensive details, refer to the documentation located in the 'docs' folder.